What is Environmental Sustainability: Definition & Examples

 The Importance of Environmental Sustainability

 When we’re feeling stressed or out of touch, many of us instinctively go for walks.
 We search for forests, parks, beaches, and country roads to feel more at peace connected to nature.
-Given that fact, it’s no surprise that human well-being is intrinsically linked to the environment’s health.
-About 24% of global human deaths are caused, directly or indirectly, by avoidable environmental factors.
-To live long and healthy lives, we need and deserve unpolluted air to breathe, clean water to drink, and live in places free of toxic substances.
+Given that fact, it’s no surprise that human well-being is intrinsically linked to the health of the environment.
+About 24% of global human deaths are caused—directly or indirectly—by avoidable environmental factors.
+To live long and healthy lives, we need and deserve unpolluted air to breathe, clean water to drink, and to live in places free of toxic substances.

-As the global population grows and we begin to see the long-term consequences of excessive energy use and industrial growth, we must prevent further damage.
+As the global population grows and we begin to experience the long-term consequences of excessive energy use and industrial growth, we must prevent further damage.
 It is our job to ensure our future generations have healthy places to live and minimize our damage to the earth’s biodiverse ecosystems.
 For businesses, sustainability means running a business through sustainable practices and securing future growth potential without causing too much damage to the environment.